top of page

 Traditional IT models focus on recovery speed after failure, following a process of: Stop → Switch or Recover → Restart.

 However, in 24/7 building environments, this approach still allows disruption to occur.
-For critical operations, the objective is no longer faster recovery, but preventing interruptions altogether.

 Ensuring Continuous Application Availability